 The PageSectionScriptsRenderer view is the one that is being initially called.
 This does the usual checks, respecting the "disabled" property for any sections that have it on, taking care of multi-column blocks (out of our current scope, as mentioned earlier), and calls the _RenderSectionScripts view which does the actual work.
 The unifySectionScripts flag is to actually replace all the <script>tags found in individual section scripts with one big enclosing <script> tag, and it's enabled or disabled via a web.config setting.

 The _RenderSectionScripts view, in turn, follows the convention to find a view having the block element's document type alias suffixed with "Scripts" and loads that view.

 As expected, those scripts cannot be registered in Client Dependency and come up uncompressed and unbundled inside the main markup, so they need caution so that the main markup doesn't get filled with stuff.
-On the other hand, having such specific scripts lessens the time needed for script processing making pages achieve higher ratings in evaluations like Lighthouse and Google Page Speed do.
+On the other hand, having such specific scripts lessens the time needed for script processing, making pages achieve higher ratings in evaluations as Lighthouse and Google Page Speed do.